Italian language: Geographic distribution

-Italian is an official language of Italy and San Marino and is spoken fluently by the majority of the countries' populations.
-Italian is the third most spoken language in Switzerland (after German and French), though its use there has moderately declined since the 1970s.
-It is official both on the national level and on regional level in two cantons: Ticino and the Grisons.
-In the latter canton, however, it is only spoken by a small minority, in the Italian Grisons.
+Italian is the official language of Italy and San Marino and is spoken fluently by the majority of the countries' populations.
+Italian is the third most spoken language in Switzerland (after German and French; see Swiss Italian).
+It is official both on the national level and on regional level in two cantons: Ticino and Grisons.
 Ticino, which includes Lugano, the largest Italian-speaking city outside Italy, is the only canton where Italian is predominant.
 Italian is also used in administration and official documents in Vatican City.

 Italian is also spoken by a minority in Monaco and France, especially in the southeastern part of the country.
 Italian was the official language in Savoy and in Nice until 1860, when they were both annexed by France under the Treaty of Turin, a development that triggered the "Niçard exodus", or the emigration of a quarter of the Niçard Italians to Italy, and the Niçard Vespers.
+Giuseppe Garibaldi complained about the referendum that allowed France to annex Savoy and Nice, and a group of his followers (among the Italian Savoyards) took refuge in Italy in the following years.
+Corsica passed from the Republic of Genoa to France in 1769 after the Treaty of Versailles.
 Italian was the official language of Corsica until 1859.
-Italian is generally understood in Corsica by the population resident therein who speak Corsican, which is an Italo-Romance idiom similar to Tuscan.
+Giuseppe Garibaldi called for the inclusion of the "Corsican Italians" within Italy when Rome was annexed to the Kingdom of Italy, but King Victor Emmanuel II did not agree to it.
+Italian is generally understood in Corsica by the population resident therein who speak Corsican, which is an Italo-Romance language similar to Tuscan.
+Francization occurred in Nice case, and caused a near-disappearance of the Italian language as many of the Italian speakers in these areas migrated to Italy.
+In Corsica, on the other hand, almost everyone still speaks the Corsican language, which, due to its linguistic proximity to the Italian standard language, appears both linguistically as an Italian dialect and therefore as a carrier of Italian culture, despite the French government's decades-long efforts to cut Corsica off from the Italian motherland.
 Italian was the official language in Monaco until 1860, when it was replaced by the French.
 This was due to the annexation of the surrounding County of Nice to France following the Treaty of Turin (1860).